Package Documentation

 <name> : A unique name for the configuration.

-<apikey> : The API key string.
+<principal> : The principal string.

 proofpoint.config.del